 |The importance of play.

-Various animal studies into play in mammals and primates suggest that the opportunity for play during the juvenile period of development is essential in normal social development and in promoting behavioural flexibility essential for survival.
-Animals that are prevented from playing develop rigid and inflexible responses that can lead problems adapting to novel circumstances and changes in their environment.
-Play is essential to learning new behaviours and effectively adapting to changes in our circumstances.
+Various animal studies into play in mammals and primates suggest that the opportunity for play during the juvenile period of development is essential for healthy social development and developing the capacity to adapt to changes in their environment.

 Playing Games enhance Cognitive Flexibility

 The capacity to think creatively and solve complex problems requires the ability to shift between alternative perspectives, what in neuropsychology is referred to as Cognitive Flexibility.
 This capacity involves specific brain regions known as the prefrontal cortex.
 Psychologists define cognitive flexibility as the ability to shift between alternative options and sets information in order to adapt to new and changing circumstances.
-Cognitive flexibility has been found to be the underlying capacity that promotes creative thinking, problem solving, forward planning and lateral thinking.
+Cognitive flexibility has been found to be the underlying capacity that promotes creative thinking, effective problem solving and lateral thinking.

 Mounting evidence from the neuropsychological research suggests that this higher order brain function can be enhanced by playing games designed to stimulate cognitive flexibility.
 There is now a substantive research literature that demonstrates that playing games lead to structural changes in the prefrontal cortex and that these benefits are enduring and generalize to various aspects of functioning including academic success, social and emotional regulation as well as capacity to recover from injury.